Siphoncloud/slate/source/index.html.md

 remote_port | int | Port that the connection was made to the web server on server_protocl | string | The hypertext transfer protocol version.
-Typically either "HTTP 1.1" or "HTTP 1.0" connection | string | either "keep-alive" or "close" user_agent | string | Raw user-agent string received from the client upgrade_insecure_requests | int | Raw HTTP header sent by the client http_accept | string | Raw HTTP header sent by the client accept_encoding | string | Raw HTTP header sent by the client accept_language | string | Raw HTTP header sent by the client cookies | string or null | List of cookies the client is using separated by semicolons or a null value for no cookies request_method | string | Type of request of the client made, typically is one of the following: "post", "put", or "get" request_time | string | A unix timestamp of when the request was first received
+Typically either "HTTP 1.1" or "HTTP 1.0" connection | string | either "keep-alive" or "close" user_agent | string | User-agent string received from the client upgrade_insecure_requests | int | HTTP header sent by the client http_accept | string | HTTP header sent by the client accept_encoding | string | HTTP header sent by the client accept_language | string | HTTP header sent by the client cookies | string or null | List of cookies the client is using separated by semicolons or a null value for no cookies request_method | string | Type of request of the client made, typically is one of the following: "post", "put", or "get" request_time | string | A unix timestamp of when the request was first received